Welcome to the WalkMe Help Center

 Brief Overview

-When deploying WalkMe you have the option to place the Player Snippet directly into the code of your website or use the WalkMe Extension.
-The WalkMe Extension can be downloaded by your end-users or mass-deployed by your IT department.
+When deploying WalkMe you have the option to place the snippet directly into the code of your website or use the WalkMe Extension.
+The extension can be downloaded by your users or mass-deployed by your IT department.

 WalkMe Snippet

-For many customers, installing the Snippet directly into the HTML code of their site is the best option.
-Installing the Snippet directly into the HTML code allows WalkMe to appear for all users that visit their site.
-This option is especially popular for external-facing applications since users do not need to download or install anything for WalkMe to appear.
+For many customers, installing the snippet directly into the HTML code of their site is the best option.
+Installing the snippet directly into the HTML code allows WalkMe to appear for all users that visit their site.
+This option is especially popular for external applications since users do not need to download or install anything for WalkMe to appear.

-Customers must have access to the code for their website/app to add the Player Snippet directly into their site.
-The snippet code itself is accessible from the Editor and is unique to each account.
+Customers must have access to their site code to add the snippet directly into the site.
+The snippet code itself is accessible from the editor and is unique to each account.

 In the WalkMe SaaS Model, WalkMe software is held on Amazon Web Services (AWS).
 WalkMe's servers are located in Amazon Elastic Compute Cloud (EC2), while the WalkMe content and logic details are stored on the Amazon Relational Database Service (RDS).

-Any published content is saved on Amazon Simple Storage Service (S3) and is instantly deployed to Akamai's Content Delivery Network (CDN) for fast download rates for all WalkMe end-users.
-This architecture requires zero implementation from our customers, who only need to add the WalkMe snippet onto their website's HTML pages or deploy the WalkMe web extension to their end-users.
+Any published content is saved on Amazon Simple Storage Service (S3) and is instantly deployed to Akamai's Content Delivery Network (CDN) for fast download rates for all WalkMe users.
+This architecture requires zero implementation from our customers, who only need to add the snippet onto their website's HTML pages or deploy the WalkMe Extension to their users.

-Unlike the Pure SaaS model, where the WalkMe content data is stored on Amazon, the Self Hosted model differs in that it enables our customers to store WalkMe content files on their own web servers.
-This allows the end-users' browser to download both the customer's website and WalkMe's data from the same web server.
+Unlike the Pure SaaS model, where the WalkMe content data is stored on Amazon, the self hosted model differs in that it enables our customers to store WalkMe content files on their own web servers.
+This allows the users' browser to download both the customer's website and WalkMe's data from the same web server.

 1. Snippet file (e.g. walkme_ad62641c4a1949d6aabaf3291ede28bd_https.js) - cache time should be 1 day (max-age = 86400)